 Identify the fields within pre-existing paper forms.
 For example, if a form features 20 routine observations, what does each observation, e.g., birth weight, mean?

 Determine the meaning of these fields to providers: How do providers interpret and use these fields?
 Do all providers interpret the fields in the same way?
+If not, then the fields should be improved to remove ambiguity.

 How is the provider’s interpretation captured, in free text or codified?
+Not all data needs to be entered or analyzed.
+Use codified/structured text when possible, and consider whether free text is necessary at all since it is nearly impossible to analyze.

 Could an existing Interface Terminology provide improved data capture?

 Do the required fields have appropriate representation (codes) in Reference Terminologies such as SNOMED CT, LOINC or ICD-10?
-If representative terms do not exist, can new terms be added, perhaps by working with the standards organization.
+If representative terms do not exist, can new terms be added, perhaps by working with the standards organization or a local or regional terminology provider who can manage an appropriate namespace for your country.

 When looking for a coding system (Interface or Reference Terminology) research code sets used in similar countries or HIEs, and those being developed by standards committees such as the International Healthcare Terminology Standards Development Organization (IHTSDO), WHO or HL7.